Store#

 • binary_data (bytes) – Binary measurement data

-• metadata (Dict) – Metadata
+• metadata (dict) – Metadata

-• file_metadata (Dict) – File metadata such as original filename
+• file_metadata (dict) – File metadata such as original filename

-• precision_data (Optional[bytes]) – GCWERKS precision data
+• precision_data (bytes | None) – GCWERKS precision data

 Returns: